songyy0415/epsilon/poincare_junior/doc/tree.md

 Since trees have a variable size, code manipulates them via `Tree *` pointers.
-Moreover, the `const` keyword is used pervasively to differenciate `const Tree *` from `Tree *` to constrain signatures.
+Moreover, the `const` keyword is used pervasively to differentiate `const Tree *` from `Tree *` to constrain signatures.

 You may find the different tree types available for